godspeedsystems/gs-documentation/docs/microservices-framework/getting-started/overview.md

   godspeed create <project_name>
 ```
 > This may take some time to install the required npm plugins and create your project.
 Be patient!

+### Building and running your project

+**Building** You can build your project using the `godspeed build` command.
+This transpiles the TS files and copies all the source code into `/dist` folder of your project.

+**Clean**  With `godspeed clean` you can remove all pre-compiled files from your `/dist` folder.
+While build overrides `dist` everytime, `clean` command is useful if you have deleted some files in your `src` repo.
+When you delete something from `src`, it doesn't delete the files in the `dist`.
+You may need to clean up the dist folder to remove old references to deleted files in `src`

+**Local development in auto-watch mode** You can start your server on localhost using `godspeed serve`.
+It will run the project in autowatch mode over your local file changes.

+**Production deployment:** Build your project and then run `godspeed preview` to serve directly from the `dist` folder

 #### Scaffolding of a meta-framework project
 This will create a basic project with Express eventsource, a sample endpoint (event) and event handler function for the same.
 It will show you possible configurations of Express service with JWT authn and autorization workflows.